nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 #.
 Extract the contents of the root folder of the toolchain into a directory of your choice.
    The recommended folder is :file:`c:\gnuarmemb` on Windows and :file:`~/gnuarmemb` on Linux or macOS.
    Make sure that the folder name does not contain any spaces or special characters.
+   By default, the contents are extracted to another folder that corresponds to the GNU Arm Embedded Toolchain version (*version-folder* in the following step).
+   For example, :file:`c:\gccarmemb\10_2021.07`, where :file:`10_2021.07` is the *version-folder* name edited to contain no empty spaces.
 #.
 If you want to build and program applications from the command line, define the environment variables for the GNU Arm Embedded Toolchain.
    Depending on your operating system: